 Which Immunity-Boosting Nutrients Are Low?

 The investigators used data from the 2005-2016 National Health and Nutrition Examination Surveys.
-People surveyed were consuming inadequate levels of four out of five nutrients considered key for immune health.
+More than 26,000 Americans participated in the surveys.
+A surprisingly large proportion were consuming diets that provide inadequate levels of four out of five nutrients considered key for immune health.
+For example, 84 percent did not get adequate vitamin E, while 95 percent did not have enough vitamin D in their food.

 What Foods Provide These Immunity-Boosting Nutrients?